 This course allows teachers to discover the enormous power of the Microsoft 365 platform by uncovering tools and techniques that they can incorporate into their teaching.

 Although applications such as Word and PowerPoint are already widely used, participants will learn how to harness the more advanced techniques of classic tools.
-Excel is often vastly underestimated, so teachers will discover how to analyze data in a faster and more effective way, learning how to filter and format spreadsheets, and automate functions with the use of macros.
+Excel is often vastly underestimated, so teachers will discover how to analyze data in a faster and more effective way, learn how to filter and format spreadsheets, and automate functions with the use of macros.